George Washington University

 George Hacks Innovation Hackathon

-We are excited to announce that George Hacks 7th annual hackathon is scheduled for Saturday, March 1 to Sunday, March 2, 2025, at the Science and Engineering Hall of The George Washington University.
-University students will be challenged to design solutions that address the 2025 theme: Global Sustainable Development with a focus on the United Nations’ Sustainable Development Goals (SDGs)
+We are excited to announce that the George Hacks Seventh Annual Hackathon is scheduled to be held on Saturday, March 1 and Sunday, March 2, 2025, at the Science and Engineering Hall of the George Washington University.
+Participants will be challenged to design solutions that align with this year’s theme: Global Sustainable Development with a focus on the United Nations’ Sustainable Development Goals (SDGs).

-• Venue - SEH Building, George Washington University
+• Venue - Science and Engineering Hall, the George Washington University

 Prize Pool